NoorseenQandil/Egyptian-Party/README.md

 * Count down for the party time.

 ### 3. Menu for links
-* Navbar menu is inserted in vertical way.
+* Navbar menu is inserted in vertically way.

 ### 4. Reservation Form
 * Join us and reserve in the party by adding the required data in the form.